kemenaran/pico8-boot/README.md

 - ✅ Switch to DMG-on-GBC (but with double speed)
 - ✅ Why aren't the second frame tiles written to VRAM bank 1?
  (Because we're not in CGB compatible mode!)
-- Convert the ROM to GBC:
+- ✅ Convert the ROM to GBC
-  - palettes
-  - tiles-attributes
-- Split loading into several stages (it seems 224 tiles can be loaded per vblank max)
+- ✅ Split loading into several stages (it seems 224 tiles can be loaded per vblank max)
+- DMA tiles and tilemap
+  - ✅ FIXME: align tilesets to $10 boundaries
+  - Copy to the proper front/backbuffer
+  - DMA only the allowed size
 - Diplay all frames in non-colored mode
 - Add frame-by-frame button
 - Add colors